Timeline - Phone hacking scandal hits News Corp

 July 29 - Mulcaire issues a statement through his lawyer saying he was not acting on his own initiative when he intercepted phone messages while in the pay of the newspaper.

-Aug 2 - Police arrest a man on suspicion of corruption and conspiring to intercept communications.
-Sky News says it is Stuart Kuttner, a managing editor at the News of the World.
+Aug 2 - Police arrest Stuart Kuttner, a managing editor at the News of the World.

 Aug 10 - Police say they have arrested Greg Miskiw, a senior editor at the News of the World at the time of the phone-hacking.
 He is the 12th figure to be arrested.

--- Murdoch endorses top lieutenant Chase Carey as the preferred choice to succeed him as News Corp CEO acknowledging for the first time publicly that his son James is not the preferred choice, at least in the near-term.
+-- Murdoch endorses top lieutenant Chase Carey as the preferred choice to succeed him as News Corp CEO.